 The first known fortifications around the ancient city were in the 7th century AD.
 However, most of the work you see today was done by the Knights of St. John in the 200 years they held the island.
 With how thick and tall the stone is you can tell they were very serious about defending it!

-As you stroll around the outside of the city, take in the different angles and viewpoints.
-You can enter the walls from the front of the Palace of the Grand Master and exit back inside the walls.
-It will only take you less than an hour to walk the walls of the city so enjoy it!
+Take in the different angles and viewpoints as you stroll around the outside of the fortified city.
+You can enter from the front of the Palace of the Grand Master and exit back inside the walls.
+It will only take you less than an hour to walk the walls around Rhodes Old Town.

 → Cellar of the Knights Location